imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

 ## Format

-The tutorials consist of lecture segments, followed by hands-on exercises.
+The tutorials consist of lecture segments, demos, and hands-on exercises.
 We strongly encourage you to bring a laptop with all the required packages installed in order to participate fully.